-As mentioned, the filo pastry is quite brittle, so to cut through it you may need a sharp edge like a knife or the side of a fork, which is what I used.
+As mentioned, the filo pastry is quite brittle, so to cut through it you will need a sharp edge like a knife or the side of a fork, which is what I used.

 I kept some of this apple strudel overnight in a sealed container in the fridge and reheated in the microwave, but this did make the pastry a bit soggy.